Is it really necessary to have a centrosymmetric structure to calculate the macroscopic polarization?

 Total polarization = 0.102912491 C/m^2

-What if, I construct an simple antiferroelectric structure and say that is the centrosymmetric phase I take as referencing structure?
+What if, I construct an simple antiferroelectric structure and say that is the centrosymmetric phase I use as the referencing structure?

 Recall there are acatually no more constraints other than our reference structure to be centrosymmetric, so, this actually does not contradict any rules.